nargarawr/www-project-integration-standards/scripts/cre_sync/README.md

-~ merge spreadsheet to yaml and mapping add, they do the same thing ~ Done ~ add the ability for standards to link other standards, then you can handle assigning CREs yourself ~ Done ~ support importing yaml export files of more than 1 levels deep ~ Done
+~ merge spreadsheet to yaml and mapping add, they do the same thing ~ Done ~ add the ability for standards to link other standards, then you can handle assigning CREs yourself ~ Done ~ support importing yaml export files of more than 1 levels deep ~ Done ~ add export for Standards unmapped to CREs as lone standards (useful for visibility) ~ Done ~ add sparse_spreadsheet_export functionality one level of mapping per row, either everything that maps to standard X or everything that maps to CRE x ~ Done

-make library out of file format and spreadsheet template parsers add sparse_spreadsheet_export functionality one level of mapping per row, either everything that maps to standard X or everything that maps to CRE x add the ability for a mapping document to have multiple yamls in it add export for Standards unmapped to CREs as lone standards (useful for visibility) add conditional export (select the standards you want exported and if you want to see the CRE ids or not, get spreadsheet with mappings) write docs and record usage gif add db integration of tags and metadata add dockerfile??? make into flask rest api
+make library out of file format and spreadsheet template parsers add the ability for a mapping document to have multiple yamls in it add conditional export (select the standards you want exported and if you want to see the CRE ids or not, get spreadsheet with mappings) write docs and record usage gif add db integration of tags and metadata add dockerfile??? make into flask rest api write frontend make frontend show Graph